 Your personal data will be processed by automated means (including profiling) within the meaning of the GDPR, but this will not produce any legal effects on you or similarly significantly affect you.
 Personal data profiling involves the processing of your data (including by automated means) by using it to evaluate certain information about Users, in particular to analyse or forecast personal preferences and interests.
 We use profiling to individually tailor our Services and targeted marketing communications to your needs and preferences, as well as to score and segment Users in our database according to criteria we define.

-In particular, we use the following categories of data for profiling purposes: information contained in Cookies, information about addresses (including Internet electronic addresses to which your terminal equipment has been connected), information about the type of device used and the type and version of software.
+In particular, we use the following categories of data for profiling purposes: information contained in Cookies, information about addresses (including Internet electronic addresses to which your terminal equipment has been connected), information about license identification number, information about the type of device used and the type and version of software.
 Profiling may also use automated data processing.
 Profiling is done solely on the basis of your consent, which can be revoked at any time.

 What are your rights to Deviniti Sp. z o. o. in the scope of processed data?

 We want you to know that you are entitled:

 - to access to the data and receive a copy of it.
 You have the right to obtain confirmation from us as to whether we are processing your personal data, and if we are, you have the right: